 Exciting news!
-Hamilton is coming to Orlando, and tickets are on sale July 14, 2022!
+Hamilton is coming to Orlando in October!
 You can see Broadway shows in Orlando?
 Absolutely!
-You can find Broadway in Orlando at the Dr. Phillips Center for the Performing Arts in downtown Orlando.
+You can experience Broadway in Orlando at the Dr. Phillips Center for the Performing Arts in downtown Orlando.
 Talk about an awesome date night!

 Broadway in Orlando 22/23 Season